Join us for the opening of Vibrancy, interact with exhibiting artists, and enjoy light refreshments.

 Join us for an unforgettable experience that celebrates the transformative power of art and color.

-DILLON BECK is a contemporary artist, muralist, and designer based out of Columbus, Ohio.
-His work has always found its footing somewhere in the realm between analog and digital; between the real and the impossible.
-With a keen eye for detail and a vibrant imagination, Dillon creates mixed-media works that transport viewers to ethereal worlds - a place you’ve never been that somehow feels oddly familiar.
+Dillon Beck is a contemporary artist, muralist, and designer based out of Columbus, Ohio.
+He fuses graphic design elements with traditional painting, following and breaking the rules of the former to create a unique visual vocabulary.
+Hard-edged, regulated forms like stairs and tunnels are rendered in shifting gradient colors, providing formal movement and cadence to otherwise ambiguous scenes.
+His work has always found its footing somewhere in the realm between analog and digital, between the real and the impossible - a place you’ve never been that somehow feels oddly familiar.

-☆ Ohio Arts Council (OAC) Individual Excellence Awardee (2023)
+Ohio Arts Council - Individual Excellence Awardee, 2023

 Natalie Lanese’s work is recognized for its punchy color palette and layered patterns.
 She makes paintings, installations, and collages, which The Village Voice described as “enigmatic narratives heightened by keen color clashes and jazzy textures.”
 Ms. Lanese has exhibited her work at MOCA Tucson, the Akron Art Museum, and the deCordova Sculpture Park and Museum in Lincoln, MA, and has installed permanent public artworks in San Diego, Cincinnati, Toledo, and Cleveland, OH.
 Her work has been featured in New American Paintings.
 She has attended residencies at Yaddo, the Vermont Studio Center, Otis College of Art + Design, and Sim Residency in Reykjavik, and is the recipient of the Ohio Arts Council’s Individual Excellence Award and the Arts Commission’s Merit Award.